How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

 STEP 3.
 Making Your Blog Look Like a Blog – Installing WordPress

-Great, so now you’ve sorted out your domain registration (you’ve bought your blog name), and your hosting (you’ve rented the online space for your blog), you’re ready for it to actually be live, on the internet and look like a blog.
+Great, so you were working on How to Start a Travel Blog and now already you’ve sorted out your domain registration (you’ve bought your blog name), and your hosting (you’ve rented the online space for your blog), you’re ready for it to actually be live, on the internet and look like a blog.
 Awesome, well done so far!

 Here you need to install WordPress from your BlueHost control panel.
 WordPress is FREE software that allows you to publish articles, add advertising, change your design etc and it’s all super user friendly.
 There are other platforms – blogspot, blogger etc, don’t use them!
 WordPress is the one every successful blogger users, me included.